-Even though there are some researches around this topic, it is still early to judge.
+Even though there are few researches around this topic, it is still early to judge.
 However, coming from Indonesia and live in Canada makes me realize that cultural diversity leads to different views and assumptions.
-That said, I firmly believe this is true for the symbol, too.
+Which also true for the symbol, too.

-Consideration: If people from around the world use your product, consider to make your icons a bit more general.
+Consideration: If people from around the world use your product, consider to generalize your icon design.
 In some cases though, localizing is better than internationalizing.
 I think the further study will still be needed on this.